bezcukru/Project-2-CSS-Grid/README.md

 # Project-2-CSS-Grid

-CSS Grid layout with a CSS fold-out menu
+CSS Grid layout with a CSS foldout menu